Better Late Than Never

 The Life I’m Choosing

 “Are you living the life you chose?
-Are you living the life that chose you?” asked Jason Isbell as his concert that night.
+Are you living the life that chose you?” asked Jason Isbell as his concert that night in Baltimore.
 If my life consists of seeing incredible musicians in concert like Jason Isbell and the others mentioned above, then yes, I am living the life I chose, and it’s a great one!

 Currently listening to: Bobby Bare- “Streets of Baltimore.”
 Because it’s the greatest song about Baltimore I know!